One-Time Tape cipher machines

 or a One-Time Tape (OTT).

-It is often thought that, like most other cipher machines, the mixers
+It is often thought that, like most cipher machines, mixers are

 secret about the machine at all.
 Besides, when the machine is used

 correctly, the code is unbreakable anyway.

 circuit diagrams and user manuals may have been restricted at the time.